HanSolo09/MONnet/README.md

 └── train_list.csv
 ```

 2. Use `train.py` to train different models.
+See `python train.py --help` for more details.
 After the training procedure is finished, the model weight and learning curve will be saved under certain folder.
 3. Use `predict.py` to predict the results based on pretrained weights.
 Post-processing and evaluation will also be performed.
-Please see `predict.py` for more details.
+Please see `python predict.py --help` for more details.

 ## Notice